Guru-Analytics/COVID-Analysis-Project-/README.md

 # ProtPortfolio_Projects
-This Repository will hold all of the code and queries from the Portfolio Projects we create.
+This Repository will have all of the SQL queries from the Portfolio Projects we create.

 Please feel free to take these and run with them.
-Make them your own and find you own insights
+Make them your own and find your own insights